In pharma plants, age definitely matters.

 “One thing that gets underestimated is that if you have an old facility and you start trying to fix things, you might discover other things that need to be fixed or some equipment might break,” he says.
 “So some kind contingency plan for that is good.”

-According to Berk, companies also often overlook the life expectancy of their automation and control systems, which can be much shorter than mechanical systems.
+According to Berk, pharmaceutical manufacturing companies also often overlook the life expectancy of their automation and control systems, which can be much shorter than mechanical systems.
 Changeover to a new control system can also be more challenging than companies realize.

 “The reality is that you need to spend quite some time testing and qualifying your control system, which can be very time consuming, and inevitably leads to a long downtime,” he explains.
 “I’ve been at sites where clients wanted to switch overnight.
 But the process can take up to a month — or half a year if it’s a large facility.”